russhughes/st7789_mpy/README.md

 ## Scrolling

 The st7789 display controller contains a 240 by 320-pixel frame buffer used to store the pixels for the display.
 For scrolling, the frame buffer consists of three separate areas; The (`tfa`) top fixed area, the (`height`) scrolling area, and the (`bfa`) bottom fixed area.
 The `tfa` is the upper portion of the frame buffer in pixels not to scroll.
 The `height` is the center portion of the frame buffer in pixels to scroll.
 The `bfa` is the lower portion of the frame buffer in pixels not to scroll.
-These values control the ability to scroll the entire or a portion of the display.
+These values control the ability to scroll the entire or a part of the display.

-Displays that are 320 pixels high, setting the `tfa` to 0, `height` to 320 and `bfa` to 0 will allow scrolling the entire display.
+For displays that are 320 pixels high, setting the `tfa` to 0, `height` to 320, and `bfa` to 0 will allow scrolling of the entire display.
 You can set the `tfa` and `bfa` to a non-zero value to scroll a portion of the display. `tfa` + `height` + `bfa` = should equal 320, otherwise the scrolling mode is undefined.

 Displays less than 320 pixels high, the `tfa`, `height`, and `bfa` will need to be adjusted to compensate for the smaller LCD panel.
 The actual values will vary depending on the configuration of the LCD panel.
 For example, scrolling the entire 135x240 TTGO T-Display requires a `tfa` value of 40, `height` value of 240, and `bfa` value of 40 (40+240+40=320) because the T-Display LCD shows 240 rows starting at the 40th row of the frame buffer, leaving the last 40 rows of the frame buffer undisplayed.

 Other displays like the Waveshare Pico LCD 1.3 inch 240x240 display require the `tfa` set to 0, `height` set to 240, and `bfa` set to 80 (0+240+80=320) to scroll the entire display.
 The Pico LCD 1.3 shows 240 rows starting at the 0th row of the frame buffer, leaving the last 80 rows of the frame buffer undisplayed.

 The `vscsad` method sets the (VSSA) Vertical Scroll Start Address.
 The VSSA sets the line in the frame buffer that will be the first line after the `tfa`.

     The ST7789 datasheet warns: